EYoung75/petSwipe-native/README.md

 # petSwipe-native
 This is my first React Native project that serves as a sort of 'playground' as my React Native skills grow.
-It is centered around a swipable user interface and the concept of finding homes for animals in need of an adoptive family.
+It is centered around a swipe-able user interface and the concept of finding homes for animals in need of an adoptive family.

 ## Technologies Used:
 This app communicates with a backend built up from Node.js, PostgreSQL and Knex and integrates some component functionality from the component library "NativeBase".